 Aligned with the mission, vision and values of our institution, ICT delivers information technology services and protects information assets through effective, sustainable and responsible planning and design.
 Working together with our partners across the university, our focus is driven by being service oriented, responsive, innovative and collaborative.

 Information and Communications Technology Departments

 Provides and supports a single, streamlined systems environment that includes: web and collaboration systems, administration systems: University Research, University Relations, student, facilities, HR, finance, Consumer Services, reporting and data systems.

 Assesses future technologies, ensuring access to latest developments and exploring potential applications within the university’s environment.
 This includes: enterprise architecture, innovation strategy and technologies implementation.

 Academic and Research Technologies and Relationship Management

 Provides colleges with academic and research systems to enable effective learning and research across the broader university.
 It is also responsible to drive relationship alignment and support.
-This includes: academic technology implementation and support, research technology support and college IT/SBAs.
+This includes: academic technology implementation and support, research technology support, network and wireless, university computing resources and storage, and college IT/SBAs.

 IT Support Services

 Provides IT services and support for the broad university, ensuring users have access to and are able to use IT resources (e.g., notebooks, projectors, software).
 This includes: IT operational support and training, implementation and technical support for classroom, multimedia spaces and devices, and continuous process improvement.